thugsb/wsdl-cascade/catalogue/readme.md

 * Update the $academicYear.
 * Edit undergraduate-courses_ to use the previous $academicYear (until courses are ready).

+The above gets the site ready for adding courses to.

+* Change the year in the editAllCoursesMaintenance and editAllGradCourses scripts.
 * Edit the $old and $new in renameCoursesPageHeadlines and run it.
 * Edit undergraduate-courses_ to use the included $academicYear.